 - Women’s and Gender Studies.

-Dr. Salazar-Porzio will be working with colleagues to document Latino(a) history and culture, and serve as co-curator of the Our American Journey: Many Voices One Nation exhibition that will open in 2016.
+Dr. Salazar-Porzio will be working with colleagues to document Latino(a) history and culture, and serve as co-curator of the Many Voices One Nation exhibition that will open in 2017.

 - Expanding Latina/o Collections